dmgroppe/dmgroppe.github.io/README.md

 Sharing data does have some potential challenges such as:
 * the need to protect the privacy of the individuals who provided the data
 * the cost of organizing and sharing the data
-* data generators not getting rewarded/credit for sharing
+* data generators need to be rewarded/credited for sharing
 * establishing standard data formats that facilitate data discovery and re-use
 * potentially enabling other researchers to “scoop” the data generators (i.e., other researchers might make discoveries using the data before the data generators have a chance to perform those analyses)

 While the scientific community has been actively working to tackle those challenges,  I think it is by far still the norm for researchers to not share their data.
 To get a sense of the state and trajectory of data sharing in the epilepsy research community, I tried to catalog all available public datasets of intracranial electroencephalogram (iEEG) data.
-I also created this survey to help other iEEG researchers find these data.
+I also assembled this catalog to help other iEEG researchers find these data.
 There is not yet a PubMed or Google Scholar for scientific data and since datasets are spread across multiple repositories in multiple formats, it can be challenging to find the data you need.
 Finally, I hope this survey helps researchers identify data repositories where they might share their own data or look for other types of data.

 Note, I chose iEEG data, because it is the data type I am most familiar with.
 If you work with other types of epilepsy data, please email me with links to public databases of such data.
-I am providing links to those resources at the bottom of this page as well.
+I am providing links to those resources at the bottom of this page.
 <br/><br/>

 ## iEEG Public Datasets